Many people think there are zero differences between a CTO and a CIO. But are they the same?

 A CIO is the company-wide face of your IT department.

 In the past, CIOs have been viewed more as someone who ran your back office.
 However, the role has evolved considerably over the years.
-Today, the CIO is as much of a business leader as he is a lead programmer, developer, or IT architect.
+Today, the CIO is as much of a business leader as they are a lead programmer, developer, or IT architect.

 A CIO must be nimble.
-This means he responds quickly to trends, changes, and the company's needs.
+This means they respond quickly to trends, changes, and the company's needs.

 Knowledge of business operations

 It used to be that a CIO only needed to know about computer information systems.